elsassph/webpack-haxe-example/readme.md

 ### Generating a modular Haxe JS application

+Important: I'm not using [Modular JS for Haxe](https://github.com/explorigin/modular-js) to make the JS output fully require-friendly - I don't like the idea of using a completely custom JS backend and prefer using the best output the compiler can do.
+But feel free to check it!

 The basics of creating a modular Haxe JS application have been described in my [Modular Haxe Example](https://github.com/elsassph/modular-haxe-example) project.
 The same principle is at work here.

 ### Leveraging Webpack features